In

 iPad 3 screen when not in use.
 However, reading e-books in bed on the

-iPad3 becomes "heavy" with time.
+iPad 3 becomes "heavy" over time.
 So why not get an

 iPad mini?